Mita Petrović: Works

-Mitar Petrović was especially committed to the popularization of natural sciences in the rational cultivation of the land.
+Mita Petrović was especially committed to the popularization of natural sciences in the rational cultivation of the land.
 So he wrote: "On knowing the country", "On repairing the country", etc. He also wrote literary reviews, reviews, papers and travelogues.
 While studying in Prague, he collaborated in the Czech magazine "Politika", and sent "Letters from the Road" to the newspaper Pančevac.
 His pedagogical articles were published in various scholastic journals and periodicals in Serbia and abroad.